feedfm/iOS-RadioPlayer-2/README.md

-This is our second demo iOS app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
+This is our second iOS app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
 This app shows how you can easily display a scrolling grid of music stations that the user can click to hear.